 Common Causes of Crawl Space Damage

 In north Georgia, western North Carolina, and Tennessee, there are many common causes of crawl space damage.
-No matter the specific cause of your crawl space damage, our team has a solution to fix it.
+No matter the specific cause of your crawl space damage, our team in Knoxville has a solution to fix it.
 From sagging joists to pooling water, our team can help you fix damage from all the following issues.

 When your home was built, the land around it was treated so it slopes downward away from your home.
 However, over time, the soil around your home can start to compact.
 This means that during heavy rainfall, water might actually be flowing toward your house instead of away from it.
 This excess moisture around your home can penetrate the crawl space and lead to a whole host of issues.